 Previously, I obtained my Ph.D. in Engineering Sciences from Thayer School of Engineering at Dartmouth College in June 2016.
 During my Ph.D., I was advised by Prof. Ryan Halter at The Center for Clinical Applications of Bioimpedance.
 At Dartmouth, I was fortunate to be a recipient of the Neukom Graduate Fellowship, and Outstanding Graduate Research in Computational Sciences award.
 For my Ph.D. work, I used an electrical impedance tomography system that I developed to spectroscopically analyze the impedance contrast between benign and cancerous prostatic tissues.
 Additionally, I developed computer vision tools to assist an image-guided cancer resection procedure during robot-assisted radical prostatectomy.
 My PhD research exposed me to Medical Instrumentation, Medical Imaging, Statistical Analysis of Clinical Data, as well as Computational Science research.
 To further my experience in computational work, I joined the Computational Radiology Lab in Sept.
 2016.

-During 2006-2010, I was an undergraduate student at Manipal University, India, where I obtained a B.E. degree in Electrical Engineering from Manipal Institute of Technology.
+During 2006-2010, I was an undergraduate student at Manipal University, India, where I obtained a B.E. degree in Electrical Engineering from Manipal Institute of Technology, India.
 I did my Bachelors' thesis research work at Instituto Superior Tecnico, in Lisbon, Portugal, with Prof. Joao Sanches and Prof. Rodrigo Ventura in the area of computational pathology.

 I can be reached at: skhan [dot] shadab [at] gmail for any questions or comments.